EthanMuchnik/Cube-Language-Interpreter/documentation/1-Intro/4-Simple-Operations.md

 ### Popping Neccesary Variables

 The first step is to pop two characters from the "LetNum Stack" and one character from the "Operation Stack" as per all simple operations.
-With the top character from the "LetNum Stack" getting popped first followed by the top character from "Operation Stack" and lastly with the new top chracter of "LetNum Stack" getting popped.
+The top character from the "LetNum Stack" gets popped first followed by the top character from "Operation Stack" and lastly the new top chracter of "LetNum Stack" getting popped.

 LetNum Stack:
 Operation Stack: +